-How To Move Heavy Furniture By Yourself: 12 Easy Ways & Tricks
+How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 Have you ever stood at the bottom of a staircase, a looming furniture piece in tow, wondering just how you'll conquer the task of moving heavy furniture to its new home?
-Fear not, because with the right strategies and a bit of know-how, even the heaviest item can turn out to be the easiest to move!
-In the following post, we'll discuss about how to move heavy furniture by yourself, ensuring you're equipped with techniques that save your back and your sanity.
+Fear not, because with the right strategies and a bit of know-how, even some of the heaviest items can be managed without a pro!

 What is Considered Heavy Furniture?

 Furniture is typically considered heavy if it weighs 250 pounds or more.
-The following are some of the common items that can be quite large.
+Here are some common items that can be challenging to move by yourself:

 1. Pianos